Explore Kafka in the Demo

 - Next: Learn Basic Operations of Kafka

 If you have the latest Hortonworks DataFlow (HDF) Sandbox installed, then the demo comes preinstalled.
-If not or you do not already have it setup, then refer to Setup Demo on existing HDF/HDP.

 Open a terminal on your local machine and access the sandbox through the shell-in-a-box method.
 Please visit Learning the Ropes of the HDP Sandbox to review this method.